15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Hotel Roanoke.
 Image credit: Visit VBR

-Fashions for Evergreens is one of the annual downtown Roanoke events in the holiday season with a unique tree competition, featuring more than 34 professionally designed trees.
+Fashions for Evergreens is an annual event that takes place in downtown Roanoke in the holiday season, where the highlight of the event is the unique tree competition, featuring more than 34 professionally designed trees.

-A self-guided tour will take you throughout the historic and elegant Hotel Roanoke where you can vote for your favorites with as little as a penny.
+You can take a self-guided tour throughout the historic and elegant Hotel Roanoke where you can vote for your favorites with as little as a penny.

 • Dates: Thanksgiving Day to New Year’s Day